-Whenever I am in Cyprus, one of my favourite breakfast treats is a powerfully strong Greek coffee alongside deliciously flaky Tiropita, Greek Cheese Pies.
+I’m just back from Cyprus where I have been feasting on one of my favourite breakfast treats.
+A powerfully strong Greek coffee alongside deliciously flaky Tiropita, Greek Cheese Pies.

-I’m far away from the sunny shores of Cyprus right now but one bite of this famous pastry always takes me straight back to the island.
+I’m home from the sunny shores of Cyprus right now but one bite of this famous pastry always takes me straight back to the island.
 These tasty pies are super easy to make at home, so read on for all the details.

 What is Tiropita?